 Recognizing that this was much more of my own insecurity issue, I was able to understand that dating wasn’t just about appearances let alone how I looked to the person I was seeing.
 In other words, dating wasn’t just about a superficial connection that was only skin deep.

 Not every dating situation is perfect, and they can be disastrous, but that’s part of the whole dating experience.
-Just remember never to date someone just to feel better about yourself or to feel “whole” as a person.
+Just remember never to date someone just to feel better about yourself or to simply feel “whole” as a person.
 Work on yourself and recognize the amazing qualities that you bring to the table before putting yourself out there.

 When you feel ready to enter the dating scene, just always remember, it’s not always going to be smooth sailing.
 Like I said, not everyone can afford the luxury of you <3